samuelthomas2774/nxapi/README.md

 # Show the authenticated user's friend code in Discord
 nxapi nso presence --friend-code nxapi nso presence --friend-code -

+# Show inactive presence
+# This will show a "Not playing" status if any consoles linked to the user's account is online but the user
+# is not selected in a game
+# Don't enable this if you are not the only user of all consoles linked to your account
+nxapi nso presence --show-inactive-presence

 # Show a custom friend code in Discord
 # Use this if you are showing presence of a friend of the authenticated user